-Using a style guide to control terminology, and manage quality and costs
+Using a style guide to control terminology, & manage quality & costs

 Consistency of terminology and language is an important dimension of the quality of content.
 Using clear, unambiguous terms and language makes content easier for the reader to understand, and therefore is more likely to achieve the objective of communicating information.